crukci-bioinformatics/ppms_wrapper/README.md

 1. There is only one service the group provides, so we don't need to ask which service, when billing.
 But is this future-proof?
 Might we someday have different services available?
+1. When (and why) do we refresh the list of known Raven IDs and cost codes?
+   Maybe it's easiest to do it on demand: when an issue is saved, or time is logged, and we don't have an entry for this cost code or a mapping from this email address to a Raven ID, then refresh, and check whether the mapping now exists.
+If so, great.
+Otherwise block the operation and complain about the cost code or email address.